 Preschool, Pre-K, and Kindergarten Curriculum Overview

-The harmonious development of your child is our goal.
-Our objective is to offer our students a safe and comfortable learning environment that meets their physiological, emotional, and intellectual needs.
-Our curriculum is organized in the areas described below; they are adapted to the age and the learning style of your child.
+The well-being of your child is our priority.
+Our objective is to offer our students a safe and nurturing learning environment that meets their physiological, emotional, and intellectual needs.
+Our Early Childhood Education curriculum is organized in the areas described below; they are adapted to the age and the learning style of your child.

 Learning to live together is the student’s first experience.
 At school, they share common spaces and activities including organized play, board games, and collaborative project work.
 The sharing of responsibilities, listening to, and respecting others are emphasized at all times.

 Children work on developing and mastering communication and comprehension skills.
-FASP French and English native teachers work passionately on early reading comprehension with an emphasis on building dual language word and phrase constructs.
-Fostering the love of reading to encourage early literacy skills is of primary importance in any language to increase vocubulary and develop fluency.
+FASP educators, all native French and/or English speakers, work passionately on early reading comprehension with an emphasis on building dual language word and phrase constructs.
+Fostering the love of reading to encourage early literacy skills is of primary importance in any language to increase vocabulary and develop fluency.

 Acquiring and developing syntactical and phonemic awareness are incorporated in various activities, in both English and French.